deeheber/note-service-next-generation/CONTRIBUTING.md

 - Focusing on what is best for the community
 - Showing empathy towards other community members

-If you have any question about the standards or see any violations that have not been addressed, please send a direct message to [@deeheber on Twitter](https://twitter.com/deeheber).
+If you have any question about the standards or see any violations that have not been addressed, please contact [Danielle via the social media links in the footer](https://danielleheberling.xyz/).

 ## Logging Issues
 If you find a bug or have a question, feel free to open a new issue and our maintainers will reply as soon as they possibly can.
 Please describe the issue including steps to reproduce if there are any.